 I also love making improvements along the way, whether it’s running faster or further.
 I’m very goal oriented and I love numbers (I used to work in finance) and running speaks to me on those levels too.
 The data side of running is part of the reason I love Strava!

-So, figure out why you want to run.
+So, all that to say, figure out why you want to run.

-Your why will also evolve over time and running goals will change.
+Your why will also evolve over time, and your running goals will change.
 That’s okay.
 Just evolve with them and keep finding reasons you love it.
 Or, admit that you don’t love running and find a workout that you DO love!
+So right now, write down WHY you want to run and stick it on your bathroom mirror.

 The simple act of putting on running clothes also works wonders for motivation!
 If I’m running in the early mornings, I set my clothes out the night before.
 If I’m doing a mid-day workout or a workout after work and don’t feel like it, I tell myself to just get dressed.
 Most of the time, I end up getting out the door for a run.
 (Comfortable and cute workout clothes or running shoes help!)